sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

 4. Customize WAF rules
 5. Attack simulation

-# Task 1: Configure WAF to Protect your web application

 ### What is Azure Web Application Firewall ?
 Microsoft Azure also has a WAF service that provides centralized protection of your web applications from common exploits and vulnerabilities.
 The Azure Web Application Firewall is one of the features of Azure Application Gateway (layer 7 load balancer) and its main goal is to protect a web application to common attack like SQL injections, cross-site scripting and others.
 Also it is following the Open Web Application Security Project (OWASP) Core Rule Set.
 Azure WAF service offers you to select some or all of the rules from the OWASP Core Rule Set.